-Three experimental runs were conducted with carbon-coated catalysts in a two-stage Robinson-Mahoney autoclave reactor system with catalyst basket using decalin and tetraethylene glycol as the liquid medium at 1,500 psig pressure.
-The first run was with carbon-coated cesium promoted zinc-chromite catalyst.
-The second and third runs used carbon-coated cesium promoted copperzinc-chromite catalyst extrudates.
-Depending upon operating conditions, these runs produced methanol, higher alcohols, and other oxygenates.
-In the last period of the third run, increasing operating pressure to 1,700 psig resulted in major increase in higher alcohols in quantity and quality.
+Three experimental runs were conducted with carbon -coated catalysts in a two-stage Robinson Mahoney autoclave reactor system with catalyst basket using decalin and tetraethylene glycol as the liquid medium.
+The first run was with carbon -coated cesium promoted zinc-chromite catalyst.
+The second and third runs used carbon -coated cesium promoted copper-zinc-chromite catalyst extrudates.
+Depending upon operating conditions, these runs produced m ethanol, higher alcohols, and other oxygenates.
 In most cases, the catalyst attrition was low.

-Ebullated bed experimental runs at 2,000 psig pressure using carbon-coated SOTA and Advanced catalysts are recommended.
+Ebullated bed experimental runs at 2000 psig pressure using carbon -coated SOTA and Advanced catalysts are recommended.

 Task IV & VI: Large Scale Process and Cost For Carbon Coated Catalyst Production

 The key step of carbonous extrusion was developed as a fast process.
-A large scale process was proposed for production of carbon-coated catalyst extrudates from catalyst powder using partially polymerized furfuryl alcohol.
-A cost estimation was carried out for the carbonous extrusion and carbon-coating component in the production of carbon-coated copper-zinc-chromite catalyst extrudates.
+A large-scale process is proposed for production of carbon-coated catalyst extrudates from catalyst powder using partially polymerized furfuryl alcohol.
+A cost estimate was prepared for the carbonous extrusion and carbon-coating component in the production of carbon-coated copper-zinc-chromite catalyst extrudates.

+The carbon-coated extrudates prepared using these procedures had sufficient attrition resistance and surface area for use in ebullated bed operation.
 The low cost of carbon coating makes the carbon-coated catalysts highly competitive in the market of catalyst extrudates.